DARTH-git/Course-Modularization/content/prework/tutorials1.md

 **An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example**

 This introductory paper goes over some theory about cohort state-transition models (Markov models) and goes into detail on the implementation of such models in `R`.
 For those who wish to build or work on a Markov model at the workshop, this is a must-read.

+**A Tutorial on Time-Dependent Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example**

+This paper covers time-dependent cohort state-transition models (Markov models) and goes into detail on the implementation of such models in `R`.
+For those who wish to build or work on a time-dependent Markov model at the workshop, this is a must-read.

 **A Multidimensional Array Representation of State-Transition Model Dynamics**